tigera-solutions/cc-eks-egress-gw/modules/module-1-prereq.md

 # Prerequisites

-**For this workshop you reccomend you to install the following tools:**
+**For this workshop you recommend you to install the following tools:**

 - AWS CLI upgrade to v2